Keep Energy vs Climate on the air. Donate ×

 What is Energy vs Climate?

-Energy vs Climate is a live, interactive webinar, a podcast, and occasional newsletter where energy experts David Keith, Sara Hastings-Simon and Ed Whittingham break down the trade-offs and hard truths of the energy transition in Alberta, Canada, and beyond.
+Energy vs Climate is a live, interactive webinar and podcast where energy experts David Keith, Sara Hastings-Simon and Ed Whittingham break down the trade-offs and hard truths of the energy transition in Alberta, Canada, and beyond.

 Alberta is an oil and gas-rich province in a natural resource-dependent country with high environmental ambitions.
 It’s a “canary in the coal mine” for the collision between climate and jobs.
 But we hope it can serve as a model for successfully managing that disruption.